gitgabrio/pmml-tracing-quarkus/README.md

 ## Example Usage

+Start the Kafka container with `docker-compose up` command.

 Once Kafka container is up and running, the pmml-tracing-quarkus can be started, and it will connect to the running Kafka, listening for incoming messages on the
 `kogito-tracing-prediction-input` topic.
 For each incoming message on the above topic, a PMML4Result will be published on the `kogito-tracing-prediction-output` one.